tbidne/charon/README.md

                            - tabular: The default.
 Prints a table that tries to intelligently size the table based on available terminal width and filename / original path lengths.

+                           - tabular-simple: Simple table that does no resizing.
+                           Prints the table with indices.

   -n,--name-len (max|NAT)  Sets the file name column length to either NAT
                            characters or longest file-name.
 Only affects the